cormullion/Thebes.jl/docs/src/objects.md

 ![simple cube object](assets/figures/simplecubeobject.svg)

-Here's a very simple example of how you might make an object.
+Here's a very simple example of how you might make your own object from scratch.

 ```@example
 using Thebes, Luxor # hide